tacotuesday/develop_zscore_and_baseline_results/README.md

-# develop_zscore_and_baseline_results
+# Z-Score and ROC AUC
-Code from the "Anomaly Detection: Develop Z-Score and Baseline Results" liveProject
+Repository for liveProject: Develop Z-score and Baseline Results